neilgee/slicknav-menu/readme.txt

  - Option to add in a search field at the bottom of the menu

+ - Search icon background color

  - Options to change the opening and closing symbols

  Demo - http://wpbeaches.com (resize browser window to below 600px)

- Please note that SlickNav is the work of Josh Cope, he is not responsible for the working or support of this plugin.
+ Please note that SlickNav jQuery plugin is the work of Josh Cope, he is not responsible for the working or support of this plugin.

 == Screenshots ==